arjunvaithara/KNEEREHABMONITOR/index.md

 ![HowItWorksAccelerometer](Accelerometers-04-fullsize.png)

-<p></p>Figure 3; <a href="https://insights.globalspec.com/article/1263/specifying-an-accelerometer-function-and-applications">GlobalSpec, Specifying an Accelerometer: Function and Applications</a> -  This is how a accelerometer works.
+<p><i>Figure 3; <a href="https://insights.globalspec.com/article/1263/specifying-an-accelerometer-function-and-applications">GlobalSpec, Specifying an Accelerometer: Function and Applications</a> -  This is how a accelerometer works.</i></p>

 <p></p>Some challenges I had were that I had to learn about parallel resistors to solve my resistor issue.
 This concept took me two days to grasp, but once I learned it it made my understanding of the circuit much better.
 I also had to learn how to get data from an accelerometer.
 I had no idea how to code this, but I was able to find some code online which made adding to my code much easier.
 Up next is my second milestone.
 I plan on attaching the bluetooth module, so I can track the data from the accelerometer and flex sensor much easier.